 From What Satellite

-15's and 18's have a 12 certificate in France.
+British 15's and 18's have a 12 certificate in France.
 A French 16 certificate is reserved for the most violent films and for softcore sex titles.
 The French 18 certificate is exclusively for hardcore porn which also incurs additional taxation.
-The sex cinemas
+The

-by Catherine Breillat featured some sexual penetration, oral sex, ejaculation and bondage.
+Romance by Catherine Breillat featured some sexual penetration, oral sex, ejaculation and bondage.
 However the film that really caused a stir is Baise Moi (translated variably as Fuck Me, Screw Me or Rape Me) by Coralie Trinh-Thi.
-It may be an exaggeration but
+It may be an

-would have to be re-released with an 18 certificate which would banish the film to the sex cinema circuit.
+film would have to be re-released with an 18 certificate which would banish the film to the sex cinema circuit.
 Of course this would not accommodate anywhere near the hoped for audience.
-However, the relevant parties seem to have rapidly found a solution.
-A
+However, the relevant parties seem to have rapidly found a

 requirements of a porn scene and her non judgemental, non sniggering, probing of her starlets provides an excellent insight into the industry.

-some of the mainstream directors and cast for inspiration.
+towards some of the mainstream directors and cast for inspiration.
 Of course it is not obvious that many would be willing to take such a step.
-One commentator argued that actors and actresses are natural exhibitionists and that all that it would take to achieve
+One commentator argued that actors and actresses are natural exhibitionists and that all that it would take

 I am not entirely convinced by the argument but we can always hope.